 - Encourage independence, e.g. — let team members pick their own tasks.

-According to the Gartner 2021 survey, flexibility in working hours is the most cited factor enabling greater productivity, selected by 43% of respondents whose work-from-home time increased since January 2020.
+According to the Gartner 2021 Digital Worker Experience Survey, flexibility in working hours is the most cited factor enabling greater productivity, selected by 43% of respondents whose work-from-home time increased since January 2020.

-Therefore, all project managers should try to provide enough work schedule flexibility to their teams, giving them the freedom to work at their own pace.
+This shows that every project manager should give their employees as much work schedule flexibility as possible, giving them the freedom to work at their own pace.